 We plan to deepen our presence in China through another platform deal.
 As the most populous nation in the world, China is a huge market full of immense potential.
 In May, the Group announced a strategic partnership with Sincere Property Group (Sincere), an established real estate developer in China.
-The proposed total investment of RMB 5.5 billion (approximately \$1.1 billion) represents a 24% effective eauity stake in Sincere and encompasses interest-bearing loans extended to them.
+The proposed total investment of RMB 5.5 billion (approximately \$1.1 billion) represents a 24% effective equity stake in Sincere and encompasses interest-bearing loans extended to them.
 Due to changes in China's real estate environment as well as the adverse impact of COVID-19, this deal is currently being renegotiated and value and future-proof our business.
-We the Group expects to obtain more are immensely honoured to be recognised favourable terms for its investment.
+We favourable terms for its investment.
 When completed, this will transform the Group's scale and firmly establish us as a major player in China's property market.